Let’s be honest. We all know there are a lot of things about modern life that are not good for our health.

 You probably also want your back support to spread out more to the side of your body in a kind of winged shape.
 This is because you are more likely to move around in your chair, and this helps to keep you comfortable and secure.

 You will probably also want your gaming chair to tip back further than a normal chair, possibly as far as 180 degrees.
-And when you are in this position, a footrest to support the weight of your feet so they are not left dangling is important.
+When you are in this position, a footrest to support the weight of your feet so they are not left dangling is important.

 For these reasons, we recommend the Homall Ergonomic High-Back Racing Chair as the best home gaming chair.
-It has superior back support design, tilts to 180 degrees, and has a sturdy and functional footrest that is easy to deploy and fold away.
+It has a superior back support design, tilts to 180 degrees, and has a sturdy and functional footrest that is easy to deploy and fold away.
+Also, have a look at orthopedic mattresses for your health.

 You can find our full list of the best ergonomic gaming chairs here.